 Our interests include:

-- Asia-focused teaching and research initiatives, typically for multi-year projects whose benefits extend to and advance Asian studies at large.
+- Asia-focused teaching and research initiatives, typically for multi-year projects whose benefits extend beyond a single institution to advance the broader field of Asian studies.
 The majority of our funded work is in the humanities and qualitative social sciences, including projects that seek to reexamine the conventional area studies model and explore new approaches to training and research.

 - Development and dissemination of library, archival, research and pedagogical resources, including digital resources.